Every Challenge is an Opportunity 🌞

-Idris Merchant is a mediator, life coach, and authentic connection trainer.
+Idris Merchant is a coach, mediator, and authentic connection trainer.

-He has over a decade of experience and is based on the West Coast of North America.
+He has over a decade of experience and is based on the West Coast of Turtle Island (aka North America).

 Who am I?